Western New York Eviction Prevention Program (WNY-EPP) - NLS

 Intake Process

-Clients who live in Genesee, Niagara, Orleans, Wyoming, or Erie County *outside the City of Buffalo* should call the Eviction Prevention Hotline, follow the prompts, and leave a detailed message.
+Clients who live in Genesee, Niagara, Orleans, Wyoming, or Erie County should call the Eviction Prevention Hotline, follow the prompts, and leave a detailed message.
 Every effort will be made to return calls within three business days.
 Clients who have a court date scheduled should have their court papers on hand when they call, as information from these papers will be needed during the call.

-Clients with Buffalo City Court cases should sign up for legal representation through the Attorney of the Morning Program after appearing before the judge (details on this program here: https://www.211wny.org/provider/10045/).
+Clients with Buffalo City Court cases may walk in or call hotline but are strongly encouraged to sign up for legal representation at their first court date, after appearing before the judge.
 Signs are posted in the court hallway with directions to tables providing information on the program.
-The Attorney of the Morning Program is part of the WNY-EPP.

 Program Fees